NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 Prior to alignment, reads that failed the Illumina chastity test are removed.
 Note that this filtering step is distinct from trimming reads using base quality scores.

 ### Alignment Workflow
 DNA-Seq analysis begins with the [Alignment Workflow](/Data_Dictionary/viewer/#?view=table-definition-view&id=alignment_workflow).
 Read groups are aligned to the reference genome using one of two [BWA](http://bio-bwa.sourceforge.net) algorithms [[1]](http://www.ncbi.nlm.nih.gov/pubmed/19451168).
-BWA-MEM is used if mean read length is greater than 70 bp, or otherwise BWA-aln is used.
+BWA-MEM is used if mean read length is greater than or equal to 70 bp.
+Otherwise BWA-aln is used.
 Each read group is aligned to the reference genome separately and all read group alignments that belong to a single aliquot are merged using [Picard Tools](http://broadinstitute.github.io/picard) [SortSam](https://broadinstitute.github.io/picard/command-line-overview.html#SortSam) and [MergeSamFiles](https://broadinstitute.github.io/picard/command-line-overview.html#MergeSamFiles).
 Duplicate reads, which may persist as PCR artifacts, are then flagged to prevent downstream variant call errors.

 #### Quality Control

 Quality control metrics are collected before and after the alignment workflow and reviewed to identify potential low-quality data files.
 Basic metrics such as GC content and mean read length as well as quality score metrics are collected from unaligned reads using [FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-Quality metrics collected by the GDC for aligned reads include idxstat and flagstat.
-Coverage information is collected using Picard [CollectHsMetrics](https://broadinstitute.github.io/picard/command-line-overview.html#CollectHsMetrics).
+Quality metrics collected by the GDC for aligned reads include samtools idxstat and flagstat.
+Alignment information is collected using Picard [CollectMultipleMetrics](https://broadinstitute.github.io/picard/command-line-overview.html#CollectMultipleMetrics) for both WGS and WXS.
+Coverage information is collected using picard [CollectWgsMetrics](https://broadinstitute.github.io/picard/command-line-overview.html#CollectWgsMetrics) for WGS and picard [CollectHsMetrics](https://broadinstitute.github.io/picard/command-line-overview.html#CollectHsMetrics) for WXS.

 Quality control metrics for each file endpoint can be accessed through the API using the `expand=analysis.metadata.read_groups,analysis.metadata.read_groups.read_group_qcs` parameter.
 Click [here](https://gdc-api.nci.nih.gov/files/40e311a4-67aa-468a-8e09-1c7daa2d10bb?pretty=true&expand=analysis.metadata.read_groups,analysis.metadata.read_groups.read_group_qcs) for an example query.